tri-cods/html-css/sections/integration.md

 # Integrating CSS and HTML

-In order for CSS to inform the style of the content on the page, it must be integated with your HTML.
+In order for CSS to inform the style of the content on the page, it must be integrated with your HTML.
 CSS can be integrated into your HTML in three ways.

-## OPTION 1: Inline
+## Option 1: Inline

 Inline styling adds CSS directly into the HTML of a page to adjust the style of particular parts of a page.